-Helping aquafarmers prepare for the Marine Mammal Protection Act
+Helping farmers prepare for the Marine Mammal Protection Act

-The clock is ticking.
-All salmon-producing nations face a ban on exporting to the U.S. as of January 1, 2022, unless they comply with the U.S. Marine Mammal Protection Act (MMPA) by prohibiting conventional acoustic deterrent devices and the shooting of seals.
-Such a prohibition will leave many salmon farmers without effective, cost-efficient ways to reduce predation.
+The clock is ticking louder and louder.
+All salmon-producing nations face a ban on exporting to the US after January 1, 2022, unless they comply with the U.S. Marine Mammal Protection Act (MMPA), which prohibits conventional acoustic deterrent devices (ADDs) and the shooting of seals.
+Such a prohibition will leave many salmon farmers without an effective, cost-efficient way to reduce predation.

 Beyond regulatory sanctions, consumers, retailers and activists are also increasingly hostile to crude and antiquated fish farming practices.
-The common practice of shooting seals and harming them with conventional acoustic devices will soon be outlawed.
+The common practice of shooting seals and harming them with conventional acoustic devices will soon be outlawed around the world.

 GenusWave’s SalmonSafe™ application utilizes startle technology to safeguard farm-raised salmon while reducing the costs associated with salmon farming, such as anti-predation netting.
 SalmonSafe™ lowers these costs and boosts profitability.

-Beyond the obvious benefit of protecting the salmon, effective acoustic deterrence lessens stress on the fish caused by a continual fight or flight reaction.
-Removing stress leads to faster growth, stronger immune systems and reduced need for antibiotics.
+Beyond the obvious benefit of protecting salmon, effective acoustic deterrence lessens stress on the fish caused by a continual fight or flight reaction.
+This leads to faster growth, stronger immune systems, reduced need for antibiotics, and better quality salmon.

-As implementation of the U.S. Marine Mammal Protection Act looms, fish farms and retailers who use their crop need to prepare now to stay in compliance.
-Fish farms that continue to harm seals and other mammals will face significant risks.
-GenusWave technology solves the problem with effective deterrence without harming seals, porpoise, dolphins or their habitat.Go Back
+As implementation of the U.S. Marine Mammal Protection Act looms, aquaculturists and retailers who sell their harvest need to prepare now to stay in compliance.
+Salmon farms that continue to harm seals and other mammals will face significant risks.
+GenusWave’s technology solves the problem with effective deterrence – without harming seals, porpoise, dolphins, or their habitat.Go Back